 Heading Out To The Party

-Then I brought out a couple of large frozen 2-liter drink bottles from the freezer.
+Finally I brought out a couple of large frozen 2-liter drink bottles from the freezer.
 RancherMan took a utility knife and scored around the middle of each bottle, then beat them with a hammer until they broke in half.

-Finally he took the halves of the bottles and held them over the cooler, hitting them with the hammer to break the ice into large chunks that then fell right into the cooler.
+He took the halves of the bottles and held them over the cooler, hitting them with the hammer to break the ice into large chunks that then fell right into the cooler.

 A Good Time Was Had By All